 In a Presbyterian church the pastor is one of a group of elders who shares the responsibility to lead the church and oversees the flock of God.
 Our elders have the privilege and responsibility to personally shepherd all of our members.
-Our membership is divided into Elder Groups, with each elder having oversight over the members in his group.
-In addition to personal interaction with the elders, the Elder Groups meet together periodically throughout the year for a meal, prayer, and fellowship.
+Our membership is divided into Shepherding Groups, with each elder having oversight over the members in his group.
+In addition to personal interaction with the elders, the Shepherding Groups meet together periodically throughout the year for a meal, prayer, and fellowship.

 EVANGELISM & MISSIONS

 We are serious about The Great Commission and are committed to supporting missionaries both locally and globally, and want to increase our missions budget annually to further the preaching of the gospel in all nations.
 Not only are we committed to supporting missionaries, we are committed to sending missionaries as well.
 We want to be a church who continues to send our members out to be missionaries both locally and globally, as well as plan national and international mission trips to allow our members to serve our missionaries and to test a personal call to missions.

 As important as it is to share the gospel with our words, we also seek to adorn the gospel with good works.
 To that end we have an active deacon board that oversees our care for the poor and our support for a number of local mercy ministries that serve the needy in our community.

 Our men's ministry seeks to equip men in the truth of God's Word in order that they can lead as servants in the home, the church, the workplace, and the world.
 Events for men include home Bible studies, a bimonthly prayer breakfast , and a weekly breakfast for retired men.